Beverweerd Castle

-Beverweerd Castle is a 13th century castle and former knight's court town, which is located on an island along the Kromme Rijn near the village of Werkhoven in the Dutch province of Utrecht.
+Beverweerd Castle is a 13th-century castle and former knight's court town, which is located on an island along the Kromme Rijn near the village of Werkhoven in the Dutch province of Utrecht.
 The castle is surrounded by landscaped gardens, in which the Kromme Rijn itself plays an important role in the landscape.
 The castle was empty for a long time and was not open to the public.
 Since 2006, painter and art forger Geert Jan Jansen has lived and worked at Beverweerd Castle.
 The surrounding gardens are ideal for walking, which offers a good view of the castle and the Kromme Rijn.

 History

 The oldest known inhabitant of Beverweerd is knight Zweder van Zuylen.
 On 27 October 1536 'Klein Zuilenburg' was recognized as knightly good by the States of Utrecht.
 In 1563, Philip William, Prince of Orange, the eldest son of William the Silent, inherited Beverweert; after his death, the castle came into the hands of his half-brother Maurice in 1620, after which it remained in the hands of the House of Nassau for more than 150 years, who lived mainly in The Hague.
-In 1782 Beverweert came through the marriage of Henriette Jeanne Suzanna Marie of Nassau-LaLecq with baron Evert Frederik van Heeckeren (1755-1831) Lord of Enghuizen and Beurseas a legacy in the hands of Hendrik Jacob Carel Johan van Heeckeren van Enghuizen.
-It remained in the van Heeckeren family until 1938, namely from Marguerite Christine, countess van Rechteren Limpurg-baroness van Heeckeren, lady of Enghuizen, Beverweerd and Odijk (1878-1938), after which it passed to her daughter Lutgardis.
+In 1782 Beverweert came through the marriage of Henriette Jeanne Suzanna Marie of Nassau-LaLecq with baron Evert Frederik van Heeckeren (1755–1831) Lord of Enghuizen and Beurseas a legacy in the hands of Hendrik Jacob Carel Johan van Heeckeren van Enghuizen.
+It remained in the van Heeckeren family until 1938, namely from Marguerite Christine, countess van Rechteren Limpurg-baroness van Heeckeren, lady of Enghuizen, Beverweerd and Odijk (1878–1938), after which it passed to her daughter Lutgardis.

-In 1958 the castle was sold by Lutgardis countess van Rechteren-Limpurg, lady of Beverweerd and Odijk (1908-1989), husband of Constantin Friedrich grave von Castell-Castell (1898-1967), to the foundation for Quaker schools in the Netherlands and the castle became renovated to make it suitable for the location of the 'International Quaker School Beverweerd'. in 1971 the name was changed to 'International School Beverweerd'.
+In 1958 the castle was sold by Lutgardis countess van Rechteren-Limpurg, lady of Beverweerd and Odijk (1908–1989), husband of Constantin Friedrich grave von Castell-Castell (1898–1967), to the foundation for Quaker schools in the Netherlands and the castle was renovated to make it suitable for the location of the 'International Quaker School Beverweerd'.
+In 1971 the name was changed to 'International School Beverweerd'.
 This school existed until 1997.

 The building stood empty for ten years, until the Philadelphia Vegetarian Center Foundation from Oosterbeek bought it on 17 May 2005.
 The handover took place in September 2005.
 Care facilities and apartments would be built on the site for elderly vegetarians, the target group of Philadelphia Vegetarian Center.
 Pending the realization of the plans, the castle is inhabited by Geert Jan Jansen.
 In 2009, the work was stopped due to lack of money.